U-Ar/br-index/README.md

 This repository implements __bi-directional__ r-index (br-index).

-r-index is a compressed text index which supports count(P) and locate(P).
+The r-index is a compressed text index which supports count(P) and locate(P).
 Its size is O(r) words, whose r is the number of equal-letter runs in BWT of the text.

-r-index was originally proposed in the following papers:
+The r-index was originally proposed in the following papers:
 - Gagie, T., Navarro, G., & Prezza, N. (2018).
 Optimal-time text indexing in BWT-runs bounded space.
 In Proceedings of the Twenty-Ninth Annual ACM-SIAM Symposium on Discrete Algorithms (pp. 1459-1477).
 Society for Industrial and Applied Mathematics.
 - Gagie, T., Navarro, G., & Prezza, N. (2020).
 Fully functional suffix trees and optimal text searching in BWT-runs bounded space.
 Journal of the ACM (JACM), 67(1), 1-54.

-br-index we have proposed is achieved by using the mechanism of r-index but adding new structures.
-It allows for bi-directional extension of patterns.
+The br-index we have proposed is achieved by using the mechanism of the r-index but adding new structures.
+It allows for bi-directional extension of patterns, _left-extension_ and _right-extension_.
+Also, you can locate all the occurrences of the current pattern at any step of the search.

 ## System Requirements